‘You belong in Nato’ Rishi Sunak tells Ukrainian leader Volodymyr Zelensky

 “They have served with enormous bravery and courage.”

-Mr Zelensky said the training missions in the UK had been “very important”, with Mr Sunak adding it was clear the exercises had “been put to good use”.
+Mr Zelensky said his armed forces had undergone “good training missions” in the UK, with Mr Sunak adding it was clear the exercises had “been put to good use”.

-Conservative Party leader Mr Sunak suggested the pair meet without aides present, with the Ukrainian president agreeing that there should be “only two” of them in the room.
+During their bilateral, Conservative Party leader Mr Sunak suggested the pair meet “alone” without aides present, with the Ukrainian president agreeing that “we will be two” for the talks.